metal-toolbox/flasher/docs/serverservice.md

 Flasher proceeds to lookup the applicable firmware - comparing the versions in the firmware set and the version installed.

-Once its determined the applicable firmware, flasher populates the `installVersions` field.
+Once its determined the applicable firmware, flasher populates the `Firmware` field.

 ```json